 Sometimes the soreness lasts even after the tissues have healed, and then it goes into a state of persistent pain.
 In this case, the Nervous system has remained extra sensitive, limiting our movement and function, which is known as having a “Sensitized nervous system” or an Extra sensitive Nervous system.
 Where even a light touch and activities/ movements that previously did not hurt now produce discomfort.

-If my tissues have healed and I am still having soreness, is this discomfort real?
+If my tissues have healed and I still have soreness, is this discomfort real?

 Yes, your soreness is real 100% of the time, and your discomfort is the output of the brain 100% of the time.

 So, coming back to Persistent Pain now.

-There are many studies to support that emotional response to just thoughts and fear of pain often having a more significant impact than the degree of initial or actual injury itself.
+There are many studies to support that emotional response to just thoughts and fear of pain often has a more significant impact than the degree of initial or actual injury itself.

-Persistent ache has been shown to affect every aspect of an individual’s life, from physical and emotional function to levels of activity, including the ability to work at home, workplace and engage in social and recreational activities.
+Persistent ache has been shown to affect every aspect of an individual’s life, from physical and emotional function to levels of activity, including the ability to work at home and the workplace and engage in social and recreational activities.

-The research has shown that pain education and knowledge about discomfort are associated with less activity-related fear.
+Research has shown that pain education and knowledge about discomfort are associated with less activity-related fear.
 In other words, reducing fear and anxiety through pain education in people with persistent soreness may provide an effective strategy to help manage fear related to strain, which lessens the threat value of discomfort and improves the overall quality of life.
-It also has shown to decreasing soreness, disability, pain catastrophizing, movement restrictions, and healthcare utilization.
+It also has been shown to decrease soreness, disability, pain catastrophizing, movement restrictions, and healthcare utilization.